quiqueporta/simple-value-object/README.md

 i.e. two value objects are equal when they have the same value, not necessarily being the same object.

 [Wikipedia](http://en.wikipedia.org/wiki/Value_object)

+## New version 3.0

+This new version is a complete rewrite of the library, now it uses **dataclasses** to define the value objects.
+With this change we can use **type hints** to define the fields and the library will take care of the rest.
+Now you have autocomplete and **type checking** in your IDE.
+With the previous version you had not autocomplete nor type checking.
+You should be able to use this library with any version of python **3.7 or higher**.

 ## Installation